Veda1809/pes_asic_class/README.md

 + **Why need fast and slow cells?**
   - To ensure that there are no HOLD issues at flip-flop B, we require slow cells.
   - For a smaller propagation time, we need faster cells.
+  - The collection forms the .lib

++ **Faster Cells vs Slower Cells**
+  - Load in digital circuit is of Capacitence.
+  - Faster the charging or dicharging of capacitance, lesser is the cell delay.
+  - However, for a quick charge/ discharge of capacitor, we need transistors capable of sourcing more current i.e, we need **wide transistors**.
+  - Wider transistors have lesser delay but consume more area and power.
+  - Narrow transistors have more delay but consume less area and performance.
+  - Faster cells come with a cost of area and power.

++ **Selection of the Cells**
+  - We have to guide the Synthesizer to choose the flavour of cells that is optimum for implementation of logic circuit.
+  - More use of faster cells leads to bad circuit in terms of power and area and also hold time violations.
+  - More use of slower cells leads to sluggish circuits amd may not meet the performance needs.
+  - Hence the guidance is offered to the synthesiser in the form of **constraints**.

 </details>

 ## Labs using Yosys and Sky130 PDKs